 Dependencies

-Inspect Flow automatically creates isolated virtual environments for each workflow run, ensuring repeatability and avoiding dependency conflicts with your system Python environment.
-Because each run starts with a fresh environment, dependencies must be resolved—either automatically detected from your project files or explicitly specified in your configuration.
+When running in virtual environment mode (execution_type="venv" or --venv flag), Flow creates isolated virtual environments for each workflow run, ensuring repeatability and avoiding dependency conflicts with your system Python environment.

 - Creates a temporary virtual environment with